Seahawks player arrested after allegedly choking out girlfriend until she was unconscious: report

 R&B ARTIST TREY SONGZ ARRESTED AT AFC CHAMPIONSHIP GAME

 Wheeler, who is listed at 6-foot-7, 310 pounds, was arrested and booked on a domestic violence charge.
-Police said that he was uncooperative after he allegedly beat his girlfriend, who was listed at 5-foot-9, 145 pounds in the report.
+Police said he was uncooperative.

-The Seahawks released a statement regarding the incident on Monday night.
+The Seahawks released a statement Monday night regarding the incident.

 CLICK HERE TO GET THE FOX NEWS APP